Robert Boyle Nicholas

 He was posted captain of the Romney 50 on 19 April 1779 and briefly flew the broad pennant of Commodore George Johnstone.
 A month later he removed to the Scarborough 20, recommissioning her for service in the Channel and participating in the retreat from the allied armada during August.
 He retained her until the following February when he joined the Thunderer 74, flying the broad pennant of Commodore Hon.
 Robert Boyle Walsingham, and sailing for the Leeward Islands in May, but not arriving until July because of contrary weather.
 The Thunderer then continued on to Jamaica with Rear-Admiral Joshua Rowley’s reinforcements.

-Nicholas lost his life when the Thunderer foundered without trace during the hurricane of 4-12 October 1780.
+Nicholas lost his life when the Thunderer foundered without trace during the Great Hurricanes of October 1780.

 He was unmarried, and upon his death his property, Newton Valence Manor House, passed to his sister, Charlotte.